-We called this system Traditional because although you still use our All Aluminum posts, you would use regular 2 x 4 or 2 x 6 wood rails instead of using our Slipfence Aluminum Stringers.
+We called this system Traditional because SLIPFENCE Aluminum posts are still used, but instead of using the SLipfence Aluminum Stringers you would use regular 2 x 4 or 2 x 6 wood rails.

-You would simply purchase the SLIPFENCE Traditional Bracket Kit that are sold two per pack, attach them to the SLIPFENCE aluminum posts with the Stainless Self Drilling Screws included in the bracket pack.
+The SLIPFENCE Traditional Bracket Kit that are sold two per pack, and are to be attached to the SLIPFENCE aluminum posts with the Stainless Self Drilling Screws included in the bracket pack.

 Once the brackets are attached to the Aluminum posts, you simply slip in a Regular 2 x 4 or 2 x 6 treated or Cedar piece of lumber to create a top and bottom rail to screw or nail the fence boards to.
 If building a taller than 6 foot high fence or simply to add stability to your fence in a windy area, an additional rail or two can be installed for the middle of the fence panel by simply purchasing one extra Traditional Bracket kit and one more wood rail per fence section.

 After 12-15 years if the wood in your fence starts to look weathered or worn and you would like to replace your fence all you do is simply remove the fence boards closest to the posts that are covering the brackets, and unscrew the wood rails from the brackets and lift off the whole panel in one piece leaving the posts and the brackets to be used on your new fence.
 Then you can start re-building your fence but the first step is installing the top and bottom wood rails.
 There is no need to remove and replace your aluminum posts.
 Prior to rebuilding your Traditional fence you may wish to re-paint or touch up some of the Aluminum posts and brackets prior to inserting the wood for a complete new fence.